 Nothing tastes better than a tall stack of pancakes!

 We love breakfast around here and it’s not uncommon for me to whip up a batch of pancakes, eggs, and bacon for dinner.
 Needless to say, I’ve made my share of homemade pancakes.
 I’m happy to say that I’ve finally perfected my recipe!
 Not only are these pancakes made with super simple ingredients that you probably have on hand, they are also light and fluffy and perfect for stacking.

-I love pancakes and since it’s National Pancake Day it only seems like the perfect day to share with you may stack of pancakes!
+I love pancakes and since it’s come to my attention that there is a National Pancake Day it only seems like the perfect time to share with you may perfectly delicious stack of pancakes!